Martin13025/Crawrix-Wiki/README.md

 Crawrix project Wiki, Changelog etc.
 # Commercial Use ⚠

-This project is licensed under the MIT License for non-commercial and personal use.
+This project is licensed under the Apache License Version 2.0.

-If you intend to use this software (or its significant parts) in a commercial context — including SaaS platforms, reselling, or integrating into a paid product — please contact the author to obtain a separate commercial license.
+If you intend to use this software (or its significant parts) in a commercial context — including SaaS platforms, reselling, or integrating into a paid product — please contact the author.

 📧 Email: danpain800@gmail.com